-- Set the Perspective to Business Modeling > BPSim - Open the Model Wizard (Ctrl+Shift+M) - From the BPSim Case Studies group select BPMNIntegrate with DMN Complete Example - Click on the Create Pattern(s) button.
+- Set the Perspective to Business Modeling > BPSim - Open the Model Wizard (Start Page 'Create from Pattern' tab) - From the BPSim Case Studies group select BPMN Integrate with DMN Complete Example - Click on the Create Model(s) button.

 This will create BPMN and DMN models configured to simulate a call to a DMN model from the BPMN model.